 Taken together, the context described above shows that people with health problems and functional limitations could be facing a pincer movement where they on the one hand are facing high and in some branches rising work demands which might make people with small or moderate health limitations unable to cope.
 At the same time criteria for disability benefits are tightened.
-In particular people with mental problems might be vulnerable since the psychological and social demands at work are rising in some sectors, and at the same time stricter medical criteria for pension may hit those with mental symptoms where diagnostic criteria are less clear20.
+In particular people with mental problems might be vulnerable since the psychological and social demands at work are rising in some sectors, and at the same time stricter medical criteria for disability pension may hit those with mental symptoms where diagnostic criteria are less clear20.

-A systematic review of changes to eligbility criteria for disability related benefits covering Norway, Sweden, the UK and Canada found that they generally shifted people onto other benefit schemes such as unemployment benefits and did not lead to more people entering employment21.
+A systematic review of changes to eligbility criteria for disability related benefits covering Norway, Sweden, the UK and Canada found that such changes generally shifted people onto other benefit schemes such as unemployment benefits and did not lead to more people entering employment21.
 A recent Danish study showed that people on temporary means tested welfare benefits have experienced a rise in the prevalence of common mental disorders20.
 Similar findings have been made in Sweden22.
-Further analysis indicate that this was generated both by an increase of people with mental problems leaving the labour market, and by an increase in people with health problems moving into means tested welfare benefits20, potentially because they were not sick enough to qualify for a disability pension.
+Further analysis indicates that this was generated both by an increase of people with mental problems leaving the labour market, and by an increase in people with health problems moving into means tested welfare benefits20, potentially because they were not sick enough to qualify for a disability pension.

-Studies from the UK found that reassessment of existing disability claimants against tighter criteria for disability benefits did not show any statistically significant association between reassessment and the chances of people with a longstanding illness and out of the labour market would enter employment23.
+Studies from the UK found that reassessment of existing disability claimants against tighter criteria for disability benefits did not increase employment chances of people with a longstanding illness outside the labour market23.

-In this study, we therefore aim to analyse how the employment situation changes for people with different level of health problems in the context of recent disability reforms.
+In this study, we therefore aim to analyse how the employment situation changes for people with different levels of health problems in the context of recent disability reforms.
 We hypothesise that when eligibility criteria are tightened or enforced more strictly those with moderate health problems are pushed into means tested and temporary benefits, while the employment of those in good health will not be affected and those with severe health problems will still qualify for disability benefits.

 Material and methods